keowen375/restraunt-review-using-SQLAlchemy/README.md

 <li> Tracks the restaurants that the customer has reviewed and the reviews they
     have written.
 <li> Provides methods to retrieve a list of reviews given by the customer,
      restaurants reviewed, the customer's full name, and their favorite restaurant.
-It also allows customers to add reviews and delete all reviews for a specific restaurant.
+It also allows customers to add reviews and delete all reviews for a specific restaurant .

 ### Restaurant Class: